generalmattza/liner-temperature-scraper/README.md

 # liner-temperature-scraper
-A script to scrape liner temperature data from html
+A python script to scrape liner temperature data from html

 ## To use
 ```python